ansys/pysimai/doc/source/api_reference/workspaces.rst

 .. py:module:: ansys.simai.core.data.workspaces

-Workspaces are a set of specific geometries, predictions and post-processings.
+Workspaces are a set of specific geometries, predictions, and postprocessings.
 Each workspace uses a specific kernel.

+You use the :meth:`SimAIClient.set_current_workspace() method<ansys.simai.core.client.SimAIClient.set_current_workspace>`
-To set which workspace the client is configured for, please refer to :meth:`SimAIClient.set_current_workspace() method<ansys.simai.core.client.SimAIClient.set_current_workspace>`
+method to set the workspace that the client is configured for.

 Directory
 ---------